 The table of equivalents provides a vehicle for transforming ICNP-encoded data into SNOMED CT (e.g. an ICNP concept in a local system can be transformed via the table to the equivalent SNOMED CT concept for use in a multidisciplinary record).
 By providing a robust pathway from ICNP to SNOMED CT, the table of equivalents helps to ensure that users of ICNP can continue to use their preferred terminology while remaining a central part of the bigger picture and wider implementation of SNOMED CT globally.

 Decisions concerning source concepts, target concepts and validity of equivalencies were made by consensus of all parties (ICN, IHTSDO and the IHTSDO Nursing Special Interest Group (SIG)).
-In addition, the Nursing SIG has provided international validation of the content included in the set prior to publication.
+The SNOMED International Nursing Derivatives Editorial Group now provides international validation of the content included in the set prior to publication with each release.

 The version of ICNP used is the May 2017 release.